krushithreddy/Movie-tag-prediction/README.md

 Predict as many tags as possible with high precision and recall.
 2. Incorrect tags could impact customer experience.
 3. No strict latency constraints.

-Machine Learning Problem: Contains all the IMDB id, title, plot synopsis, tags for the movies.
+## Machine Learning Problem:
+Contains all the IMDB id, title, plot synopsis, tags for the movies.
 There are 14,828 movies' data in total.
 The split column indicates where the data instance resides in the Train/val/Test split.

-##Columns
+Columns:

-imdb_id IMDB id of the movie.
+imdb_id:- IMDB id of the movie.

 title:- Title of the movie.